Insider Tips From Local Experts

 In 1946 Bobby Troup composed an eternally catchy tune that celebrated the post-war freedom enjoyed by returning American servicemen and their families.
 Twenty years before that blissful summer of ’46, Route 66 earned its nickname as America’s "Mother Road."
 Yet even as parts of the route faded from sight when interstates were built, the tangible and mythic aura of this epic path continued to richen.

-I’ve driven every mile of Route 66 from Chicago to Santa Monica, but for me, its most photogenic sites and stretches are alive and thriving in Arizona.
-To see the Arizona stretch, start your day trip from Scottsdale early in the morning and motor up from the Valley of the Sun northeast through Payson and over the scenic Mogollon Rim to Holbrook.
+I’ve driven every mile of the historic Route 66 from Chicago to Santa Monica, but for me, its most photogenic sites and stretches are alive and thriving in Arizona.
+To see the Arizona stretch of Route 66, start your day trip from Scottsdale early in the morning and motor up from the Valley of the Sun northeast through Payson and over the scenic Mogollon Rim to Holbrook.
 Here you’ll want to check out the iconic teepees and vintage cars of the Wigwam Motel.
 Next, cruise west to Winslow to pay homage at Standing-On-A-Corner Park (you can practically hear the famous Eagles’ tune, can’t you?), and savor brunch at La Posada, the classic railway hotel, before driving on to Two Guns and Twin Arrows, where little remains but ruins and well, really tall arrows.

 Wigwam Hotel Teepee Arrows Route 66